Diagram Layouts

 The value of Diagram.layout defaults to an instance of Layout.
 This kind of layout is unlike all of the other layout subclasses, in that it only sets the position of nodes that do not already have a position -- i.e. where the X or Y of the GraphObject.actualBounds is NaN.
 It leaves unmodified all nodes that do have a defined position, and it ignores all links.

-However many of the examples just allow the standard behavior of the Layout class to assign positions to the nodes in the order in which they are seen by the layout.
+However many of the examples just allow the standard behavior of a Layout class or subclass to assign positions to the nodes in the order in which they are seen by the layout and considering any link relationships between the nodes.
 Those examples are exhibiting automatic layout behavior.

 Automatic Layouts

-GoJS offers several kinds of automatic layouts, including:
+GoJS offers several kinds of built-in automatic layouts, including:

-There are samples for each of these layouts, demonstrating the effects of setting various detailed layout properties:
+There are samples for each of these layouts, demonstrating the effects of setting various detailed layout properties.
+Many of the properties are very specific to the particular kind of layout that they are trying to affect.

 Layout Usage